You can now borrow a digital radon detector from your local library!

 This is a pilot project.
-Therefore, a limited number of devices are available for loan.
+50 devices have been distributed amongst the NS Public Libraries for loan.
 However, we will be monitoring wait lists and will evaluate if more devices are needed.
 You can still buy a radon detector from the Lung Association of Nova Scotia.
 Click HERE to buy a long-term radon detector from the Lung Association.

 Thank you to our project partners:

 Due to the popularity of the radon detector library loan program, Bill Horne, MLA for Waverley, Fall River & Beaver Bank is now offering digital radon detectors for loan to his constituents.
 Please contact his contituency office for more information: